The Words of Mary vs "Another Mary"

 As Jesus was saying these things, a woman in the crowd called out, “Blessed is the mother who gave you birth and nursed you.”
 He replied, “Blessed rather are those who hear the word of God and obey it” (Luke 11:27,28).

 True salvation is never found in a church, organization, denomination, group or any person other than the Son of God.
 Again, it is only located in the Lord Jesus.
 Paul taught people in his day to repent (turn from sin) and place their faith [for salvation] in Jesus (Acts 20:21).
 If we love our natural family more than we love Jesus and/or refuse to take up our cross to follow Jesus here and now, we are not worthy of Him (Mt.
 10:37,38).
 This is God’s truth about salvation.
 Please read through the New Testament for yourself.
 Don’t just trust another’s understanding.
 Your eternal destiny depends on this.
+Let the words of Mary guide you, not to her, but to JESUS, the author and finisher of our faith (Heb.
+12:2).

-Click on the book to order.
+Click on the book to the right to order.

 Pope John Paul II Gets The Skull And Crossbones Award